 Current Construction Status of the Project

 Wakanda One (1) is expected to be the first phase of the whole project, which will comprise a total of five centers across the continent.
 The five regions are Northern Africa, Eastern Africa, Central Africa, Western Africa, and Southern Africa.
 As of August 2020, not much is in the mainstream regarding the construction progress of the first phase of the project.
-More so, comments on this article show that many are in the dark since the project doesn’t have a social media presence apart from their website, ADDI.
+Also, comments show that many are in the dark since the project doesn’t have a social media presence apart from their website, ADDI.

 African Diaspora Development Institute (ADDI)

-Following the Wakanda one village project’s announcement, Dr. Arikana launched the ADDI movement that was to act as the meeting point of all African Diaspora passionate about going back home.
-The bold mission of this movement is to build a ‘one-stop-shop’ for Africa in the name of Wakanda 1.
-Currently, donations and investments into this project are underway, with the majority of Africans in Diaspora showing concern for the agenda.
+Following the Wakanda one village project’s announcement, Dr. Arikana launched the ADDI movement.
+It was to act as the meeting point of all African Diaspora passionate about going back home.
+The bold mission of this movement is to build a ‘one-stop-shop’ for Africans.
+Currently, donations and investments into this project are underway.
+A good number of Africans in the Diaspora are showing concern for the agenda.

-The movement is now looting for women and youth in the Diaspora in the involvement of capacity building.
-And since the plan is to build a sustainable village by Africans, the ADDI organization through the Ambassador Dr. Arikana, asks well-wishers to contribute to the ADDI operations fund.
-These funds will be used to develop and run the Wakanda village.
+The movement is now looking for the involvement of women and youth in the Diaspora for capacity building.
+Since the plan is to build a sustainable village by Africans, the ADDI organization through Ambassador Dr. Arikana, asks well-wishers to contribute to the ADDI operations fund.
+Consequently, these funds will be used to develop and run the Wakanda village.

 The Zambia Wakanda 1 Diaspora Summit

-In May 2020, Dr. Arikana and other Africans in the Diaspora went to Zambia, where they had organized a summit to encourage African Diaspora to invest in copper mining in Zambia.
-This summit was organized by the Economic Association of Zambia in collaboration with Astria Learning of the United States.
-The Ambassador expressed her enthusiasm in this video when she talked about the plans that are already in place to mobilize the African Diaspora youth to lead the objectives of the development agenda.
+In May 2020, Dr. Arikana and other Africans in the Diaspora went to Zambia for a summit to encourage African Diaspora to invest in copper mining in Zambia.
+The summit was organized by the Economic Association of Zambia in collaboration with Astria Learning of the United States.
+The Ambassador expressed her enthusiasm.
+Also, she talked about the plans that are already in place to mobilize the African Diaspora youth to lead the objectives of the development agenda.

 Although the summit’s primary aim was to encourage the African Diaspora to invest in copper mining in Zambia, plans to visit the location where the Wakanda One project is to be built was included in the agenda.
 The summit organizers took the opportunity to sell the idea of a one-stop African organization to the attendees of the event.